 - 1. Create a full backup of the upgraded repository.
 For details, see the System Administration Guide for GemStone/S 64 Bit. - 2.
-If you are using GBS clients, configure these to use the version 3.0.1 client libraries.
-See Chapter 4, 'Configuring GBS for GemStone/S 64 Bit' for details.
+If you are using GBS clients, ensure you have upgraded to a supported version.
+You must use GBS version 7.5 or later to connect to a GemStone/S 64 Bit v3.1 repository. - Configure GBS to use the version 3.1 client libraries.
+Note that the required libraries, library naming conventions, and the process GBS uses to identify the correct library to load have changed in version 7.5.
+Read the updated instructions carefully. - 3.
+See Chapter 6, 'Configuring GBS for GemStone/S 64 Bit' for details.